 - Consequently, press ENTER and drag it down to the last.

 So, we get the dates with the date format from the text.

 In row 8 of the value and date column, we do not get any value as the DATEVALUE function cannot convert any numeric value.

-2. Applying VALUE Function to Convert Text to Date and Time
+2. Applying Excel VALUE Function to Change Text to Date and Time

 The VALUE function converts a text string that represents a number to a number.

 We can convert text to both date and time using this function.